 Physical activity, social identity and hierarchical advantage

-Related to the notion of generating social networks through PA is the generation of identity and the hierarchical ordering of relationships.
+Related to the notion of generating social networks through physical activity is the generation of identity and the hierarchical ordering of relationships.
 A key theme emerging with the children’s engagement in physical activity for those children of years 2 and upwards (aged 6-7yrs and above), was that of the status established by taking part in culturally valued activities.
-This formed a hierarchy for those children who were most influenced by peers in their PA engagement and created a sense of value around taking part in particular activities:
+This formed a hierarchy for those children who were most influenced by peers and created a sense of value around taking part in particular activities:

 ‘Usually Max organises the games ‘cos he’s the best player and so everyone does what he tells them- he’s sort of in charge… ‘cos everyone wants to play football ‘cos it’s the best game’ (Jack, aged 9)

-Such outcomes would indicate that schools could improve engagement in PA through the provision of culturally desirable activities and utilising individuals to actively support others in their engagement.
+Such outcomes would indicate that schools could improve engagement in physical activity through the provision of culturally desirable activities and utilising individuals to actively support others in their engagement.
 We would also argue that there may be potential for those children not considered good at valued activities, but who possess social capital generated outside of physical activity to influence participation.
 Individuals holding social capital could lead others in engaging with specific activities.

-Individuals experience power differently depending which field they are in and children in a playground environment offering PA opportunities may not feel able to access them.
+Individuals experience power differently depending which field they are in and children in a playground environment offering physical activity opportunities may not feel able to access them.
 However, if fields and habitus evolve over time (Bourdieu, 2013), manipulating contexts through creating positive social relationships in what would have appeared a hostile environment to particular children could actually change their experience of being physically active.
-As social capital is available and potentially of value to all groups in society (Grossman, 2013, Putnam, 2001) for children in school contexts, this is an essential point for positive exploitation..
+As social capital is available and potentially of value to all groups in society (Grossman, 2013, Putnam, 2001) for children in school contexts, this is an essential point for positive exploitation.

 Contexts where individuals interact, identified as fields, create the opportunity for spatial flow of capital.
 In school contexts, with respect to physical activity as identified by children, such opportunities lie largely in free play contexts.
 If social capital is generated through interactions but experienced individually, the ultimate purpose could be to give children the opportunity to create an identity in which they do see themselves as physically active.